• Academic Accommodation

 Academic Accommodations

-The Accessibility Centre provides academic accommodations and supports to students with permanent or temporary disabilities.
+The Accessibility Centre provides academic accommodation and supports to students with permanent or temporary disabilities.

 Interim accommodations may also be available to students who are in the process of being assessed for a disability.